 If you are looking for a literary agent or a publisher, it’s important to write your story’s synopsis as well as you can.
 I’ve never met a writer who enjoyed writing a synopsis, so I created this simple formula to help you.

 A synopsis is an outline of the plot in your play, film, or book.
-It is a brief summary of the characters who drive your story and the events that occur in the story.
-Literary agents ask for a query letter and a synopsis if they want to read your book.
+It is a brief summary of the characters who drive your story, especially the protagonist and the antagonist, and the events that occur in the story.
+Literary agents ask for a query letter and a synopsis to determine if they want to read your book.

 Sometimes, it’s difficult to see your story clearly when you’ve been so involved in the minutiae of your book.
 Writers often include too much detail in their synopses, or they leave out details that should be there.